WordPress/gutenberg/packages/components/src/draggable/README.md

 ### onDragEnd

-A function to be called when dragging ends.
+A function called when dragging ends.
+This callback receives the `event` object from the `dragend` event as its first parameter.

 -   Type: `Function`
 -   Required: No